Sunset, Starr County, Texas

 Sunset is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP formed from part of the Fronton CDP prior to the 2010 census with a population of 47.
+It is a new CDP formed from part of the Fronton CDP prior to the 2010 census, with a population of 47.

 Geography

 Sunset is located at 26°25′29″N 99°3′44″W (26.424603, -99.062120).

+Demographics

+Sunset first appeared as a census designated place in the 2010 U.S. census, one of three CDPs (Guadalupe-Guerra, Sandoval, Sunset) carved out of the Fronton CDP.

+2020 census

 Education

-It is in the Roma Independent School District.
+The CDP is within the Roma Independent School District.
 The zoned elementary school for the 2010 Census community is Emma Vera Elementary School.
 Roma High School is the district's sole comprehensive high school.